IGoByALotOfNames/allitems/README.md

 ### Note: Banned List

 The banend list contains substrings that the program filters out to reduce the amount of repetitive items.

+CREDITS TO: MR. CHESTPLATE UNDER THE LICENSE ENTAILED IN GITHUB.